95616ARG/pikos_popl2020/README.md

 Reproducing the results are divided into steps: (1) reproducing the data and (2) generating tables/figures from the data.
 The first step may take a lot of time if you choose to reproduce all of the data.
 This step may be done using AWS to finish in a timely manner.
-See `aws/README.md` for more information.
+See [`aws/README.md`](aws/README.md) for more information.
 The second step shouldn't take much time and can be done locally.
-It still requires BenchExec to be installed locally though.
+It still requires the dependencies to be installed locally.
 See `install_dependencies.sh`.

 Again, PIKOS's speedup comes from utilizing multiple CPU cores.